Knowing and Understanding

-Humanly transcribed versions of the files were added (details below) in April/May 2016, thanks to the efforts of Luc Beaudoin, who identified Hi-Tech Transcription Services as suitable for the task, then helped with proof-reading and getting the files to work in Libreoffice.
-(Proof-reading still in progress 14 May 2016).May 2016:
+Humanly transcribed versions of the files were added in April/May 2016, thanks to the efforts of Luc Beaudoin, who identified Hi-Tech Transcription Services as suitable for the task, then helped with proof-reading and getting the files to work in Libreoffice.
+(I am very grateful to Luc and Carol Woodworth for help with proofreading.).

-The first three files were transcribed using OCR package tesseract, which required a huge amount of post editing.
+The first three files were transcribed using an OCR package: tesseract.
+The results required a huge amount of tedious post-editing.
 That produced .TXT files from which the first three new PDF files were derived.

 In 2016, thanks to help from Luc Beaudoin, who found a suitable company to do the work (HiTech), the remaining chapters (Chapter 2 on) and appendices, etc., were re-typed by humans, producing MS Word files.
 These required some post editing but most of the typing seems to have been accurate.
 Please report any remaining flaws.

 For post-editing, the word files were converted to ODT format, using Libreoffice.
-After checking and fixing, three derived files were produced from each word file using Libreoffice: .DOCX, .PDF, and .TXT.
-Only the PDF and TXT files are linked below.
-The ODT files will later be used to merge all the separate parts into one document.
+After checking and fixing, three derived files were produced from each file using Libreoffice: .DOCX, .PDF, and .TXT.
+Eventually, the derived PDF and TXT files were concatenated to produce the versions of the full thesis now available.
+There may be remaining transcription errors.